 However, the reverse is true during the summer.
 Warm air from the outdoors enters from the top of the envelope, pushing cool air out from the bottom.

 That’s right.
 Warm air doesn’t always rise.
 It can “fall,” too.

-Bottom line for homeowners: Due to the realities of air and heat movement in a closed system, encapsulating your crawl space and air sealing your attic are usually the most beneficial home performance upgrades.
-If you're about to drop five figures on replacement windows in an effort to improve comfort and efficiency, you might want to reconsider.
+The bottom line for homeowners: Due to the realities of air and heat movement in a closed system, encapsulating your crawl space and air sealing your attic is usually the most beneficial home performance upgrades.
+If you’re about to drop five figures on replacement windows to improve comfort and efficiency, you might want to reconsider.

-Here in Southeastern United States, "It's not the heat; it's the humidity" is a common maxim.
+Here in the southeastern United States, “It’s not the heat; it’s the humidity” is a common maxim.